How to Get a Remote Job in 2023

 We’re talking about remote job applications here.
 Get excited.

-Just as with applying for any job, you’ll need a stand-out resume, a few great go-to responses for those open-ended questions on application forms and a few professional references whose names, emails and phone numbers you can provide at the ready if an interviewer asks, in the final stages of your candidacy for a role.
+- A few professional references whose names, emails and phone numbers you can provide at the ready if an interviewer asks, in the final stages of your candidacy for a role.

 Tailor your remote job application package to the role description

 No one said applying to jobs wasn’t hard.
 It’s really difficult, and time-consuming.
 People even say if you’re not treating a job search like a part-time job, then you’re doing it wrong.
+Heck, applying for a job is a full-time job!

 By being here reading this advice about how to find a remote job, you’re already arming yourself with confidence and strengths.